vinirossa/software-engineering/design-patterns.md

 Alter an object's behavior when its state changes, machines with no memory.

+> The state is not an enum or property, it is the own object.
+Therefore, it replaces a conditional with polymorphism.

 ### Observer

 A way of notifying state change to a number of classes.